Dixa vs Hiver

 Frequently Asked Questions

-Dixa is best for Contact centers needing voice and digital channels.
+Dixa is best for Ecommerce brands and contact centers needing voice plus digital channels.
 Hiver is best for Organizations heavily invested in Gmail who primarily handle email support.
-Dixa's standout feature is Unified agent experience across voice and digital, while Hiver offers Native Gmail integration and shared mailbox management.
+Dixa's standout feature is Queue-less routing with Mim AI Agent for autonomous resolution, while Hiver offers Native Gmail integration and shared mailbox management.

-Dixa starts at From $109/seat/mo.
-Hiver starts at From $55/seat/mo.
+Dixa starts at From $89/seat/mo.
+Hiver starts at From $25/seat/mo.
 Hiver offers a free plan.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Dixa does not offer a free plan.
 Hiver offers a free plan.
 Both are established platforms in the customer support space.

-Dixa pros: True omnichannel; Good voice support.
+Dixa pros: True omnichannel with native voice; Queue-less intelligent routing.
 Hiver pros: Seamless Gmail integration; Easy setup for Gmail users.
 Each platform has distinct strengths depending on your use case.

-Choose Dixa for Contact centers needing voice and digital channels.
+Choose Dixa for Ecommerce brands and contact centers needing voice plus digital channels.
 Choose Hiver for Organizations heavily invested in Gmail who primarily handle email support.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.

 Ready to try Converge?